JanetVictorious/tfx-pipeline/README.md

     Transformation and preprocessing of data.

 * `Tuner`, and `Trainer`:
-    Estimator with tuned (or untuned) hyper parameters is trained.
+    Estimator with tuned (or untuned) hyperparameters is trained.

 * `Evaluator`:
     Model analysis of trained model.
 The model will be assigned `BLESSED` or `UNBLESSED` depending on the evaluation metrics threshold(s).